Also called the pituitary gland is the endocrine system gland that secretes hormones directly into the bloodstream.

-After creation, they are stored in neurosecretory vesicles regrouped in bodies of herring before being secreted in the posterior pituitary gland through the bloodstream.
+After creation, they are stored in neurosecretory vesicles regrouped in the bodies of herring before being secreted in the posterior pituitary gland through the bloodstream.

-The hypothalamic-neurohypophysial system is composed of the hypothalamus (the paraventricular nucleus and the supraoptic nucleus), the posterior pituitary and these axonal projections.
+The hypothalamic-neurohypophysial system is composed of the hypothalamus (the paraventricular nucleus and the supraoptic nucleus), the posterior pituitary, and these axonal projections.

-These axons store and release the neurohypophyseal hormones oxytocin and vasopressin in the neurohypophyseal capillaries, from there they enter the circulatory system (and partly back to the pituitary portal system).
+These axons store and release the neurohypophyseal hormones oxytocin and vasopressin in the neurohypophyseal capillaries; from there, they enter the circulatory system (and partly back to the pituitary portal system).

 In addition to axons, the posterior pituitary also contains pituicytes, specialized glial cells that resemble astrocytes that help store and release hormones.

 The classification of the posterior pituitary gland varies, but most sources include the following two regions:

 - Nervous pair: neural lobe or posterior lobe; this region constitutes most of the posterior pituitary and is the storage site of oxytocin and vasopressin.